CWRU Policies for Teaching Assistant Training

 Graduate TA Training

 CWRU is committed to ensuring excellence in its academic programs.
 For this reason, graduate students serving as teaching assistants (GTAs) are of critical importance to the University in fulfilling its educational mission.
-GTA roles may include, but are not limited to, instructor of record, teaching assistant, lab instructor, and grader.
+GTA roles may include, but are not limited to, teaching assistant, lab instructor, and grader.

 All graduate and professional school students with teaching assistant responsibilities are, therefore, required by the Office of the Provost to successfully complete training in the form of UNIV 400: Professional Development for GTAs.
 UNIV 400 is the only course that will satisfy the Provost Office’s required training for GTAs.
 The training requirement applies to graduate and professional school TAs working with undergraduate or graduate students.
-UNIV 400 includes an online webinar and an orientation seminar, designed to provide GTAs with skills and knowledge regarding university policies, campus resources, and best practices in teaching and learning.
-The webinar and orientation seminar must be completed prior to the term in which students begin their TA responsibilities.
-GTAs will also have opportunities to develop peer learning communities in order to network with and support one another.
+UNIV 400 is a fully asynchronous course, designed to provide GTAs with skills and knowledge regarding university policies, best practices in implementing these, as well as useful campus resources.

 Graduate Teaching Assistant Policies

-2. The Office of the Provost requires that students employed as GTAs successfully complete TA training, provided by UCITE at the start of each fall and spring semester.
-Training will take place online and during an orientation session prior to or concurrent with their first teaching assistant assignment.
+2. The Office of the Provost requires that students employed as GTAs successfully complete TA training prior to the beginning of their first TA assignment.
+If a GTA is hired after the beginning of a semester, the training must be completed within one week of the hire.
 Faculty members are expected to provide any additional course-specific training necessary for the GTA to complete their assignment.
-Students who do not complete the required training will be ineligible to work as a TA.
+Students who do not complete the required training in the defined time frame will be ineligible to work as a TA.
 Successful completion of GTA training will satisfy the Office of the Provost requirement for a period of three years.
 If GTAs are active for more than three years following their initial training, they will need to complete the online webinar again, in order to remain current on university policies and procedures related to their responsibilities.

-5. All students required to complete GTA Training will register for UNIV 400, Professional Development for Undergraduate Teaching Assistants.
+4. GTAs complete training through registering for UNIV 400, Professional Development for Graduate Teaching Assistants.
 0 Units.
-Online instructional modules and on-the-ground orientation seminars are designed to help students develop basic competencies necessary to be a successful TA.
-Students who do not complete the course will receive a No Passing grade (NP) and will be ineligible to work as a TA.
-Students who successfully complete all course components will receive a Passing grade (P), and will not need to register for the course again (see Appendix A for additional course details).
+This fully online, asynchronous course is designed to help students develop basic competencies necessary to be a successful GTA.
+Students who do not complete the course will receive a No Passing grade (NP) and will be ineligible to serve as a GTA.
+Students who successfully complete all course components will receive a Passing grade (P) and are qualified to serve as a GTA for a three-year period.
+Students must repeat the GTA training if they will be serving as a GTA beyond this three-year period.
+See Appendix A for a course description.

 Appendix A